-One of the world’s leading researchers on catalysis, Prof. Jens Kehlet Nørskov from the Technical University of Denmark (DTU), received the Niels Bohr International Gold Medal today.
-The medal was founded by the Danish Society of Engineers, IDA, and it was presented by HM Queen Margrethe at a special event at the Carlsberg Academy in Copenhagen.
+One of the brightest stars in molecular astrophysics and astrochemistry research, Professor Ewine van Dishoeck from Leiden University, the Netherlands, received the Niels Bohr International Gold Medal today.
+The medal, which was founded by the Danish Society of Engineers, IDA, was presented by HM The Queen at a dedicated event at the Carlsberg Academy in Copenhagen.

-Jens Kehlet Nørskov was the twelfth in the series of prominent physicists and engineers to receive the medal, which was established in 1955 as a tribute to the Danish physicist, Niels Bohr.
+Ewine van Dishoeck is the thirteenth in the series of notable physicists and engineers to receive the medal, which was established in 1955 as a tribute to the Danish Nobel Laureate, Niels Bohr.

-This year’s award was a collaboration between the Danish Society of Engineers, IDA, the Niels Bohr Institute, the Royal Danish Academy of Sciences and Letters, and the Carlsberg Foundation, which has donated the EUR 100,000 that come with the medal.
+This year’s award is a collaboration between the Danish Society of Engineers, IDA, the Niels Bohr Institute, Copenhagen University, Aarhus University and the Royal Danish Academy of Sciences and Letters.
+In addition to the recognition that the medal represents, the award is accompanied by a sum of EUR 100,000 donated by the Carlsberg Foundation.

 Media enquiries, please contact: